DenisKhanov/ProcessorService/README.md

-## EN  SecondService
+## EN  ProcessorService

-SecondService is a service that reads messages from the Handler topic of the Kafka broker, modifies JSON, and sends it to another topic.
+ProcessorService is a service that reads messages from the Handler topic of the Kafka broker, modifies JSON, and sends it to another topic.
 Here are the main details:

 ### Settings

-You can configure SecondService using the following command-line flags or environment variables:
+You can configure ProcessorService using the following command-line flags or environment variables:

 - `SERVER_ADDRESS` (`-a`): **Logging Level**: Defaults to `info`.
 - `LOG_LEVEL` (`-l`): **Server Address**: Defaults to `localhost:9090`.